clawpack/doc/doc/matlab_plotting.rst

 Starting in 4.4, we have also introduced a set of Python plotting tools, see :ref:`plotting` for some of the advantages of switching to these tools.

-For documentation of the Matlab plotting tools, see the :ref:`claw43`.
+For documentation of the Matlab plotting tools, see the Clawpack 4.3 documention.

 .. warning:: There is one change to the form of the output files `fort.000N` starting in Clawpack 4.4:  The parameter `ndim` has been added.